Julio45andres/Practica-_-Pruebas-de-sw/docs/src/main/paradox/index.md

 This example is in Scala, but Play also has a [Java API](https://www.playframework.com/documentation/latest/JavaHome) which looks and acts just like the [Scala API](https://www.playframework.com/documentation/latest/ScalaHome), and has a corresponding [play-java-rest-api-example](https://github.com/playframework/play-java-rest-api-example) project.
 For instructions on running and using the project, please see the [[appendix]].
 This project also comes with an integrated [Gatling](http://gatling.io/) load test -- again, instructions are in the appendix.

-Note that there’s more involved in a REST API -- monitoring, representation, and managing access to back end resources -- that we'll cover in subsequent posts.
+Note that there’s more involved in a REST API -- monitoring, representation, and managing access to back end resources -- that we'll cover in subsequent products.
 But first, let's address why Play is so effective as a REST API.

 ## When to use Play